cloudify-cosmo/docl/README.md

 docl prepare
 ```

-This will start a container and generate an inputs file `inputs.yaml` that can be used to manually bootstrap the manager using the simple manager blueprint.
+This will start a container and generate a config file `config.yaml` that can be used to manually install a manager using an install RPM (copying the file to the container).

 ### `docl save-image`